crescentfull/crescentfull/README.md

    <h3 align="center">
-  “ The limits of me mean the limits of my language.
+  “ The limits of me mean the limits of my language.<br/>
     The limits of my language mean the limit of the world “ <br/>
    _Ludwig Wittgenstein
    </h3>